immortals-ume/Data-structure-algorithm-java/src/main/java/com/immortals/ds/tree/Readme.md

 # Data Structure : Tree

-1. BST - Binary Search Tree | Time Complexity is directly proportional to Height Of tree
+1. BST - Binary Search Tree | Time Complexity is directly proportional to Height Of binarySearchTree

    Tree consist of key and satellite data , in addition to previous values it also consists of left, right , parent which points to respective left child and right child and its parent.
 If child or parent is missing , the appropriate